 * To be as helpful as possible and to foster a positive attitude and experience for all.
 As this is a conference where the new writer and multi-published best-selling author mix and mingle, coming together in the spirit of learning and advancing the craft of writing is essential.

-* To speak with tact, manners and discretion, with a choice of language that is appropriate to a mixed audience, and put the needs of the conference above personal opinions or philosophies.
-Understand that differing opinions are welcome, but ad hominem inflammatory remarks and the stirring up of controversy are not.
+* To speak with tact, manners and discretion, with language that is appropriate to a mixed audience, and put the needs of the conference above personal opinions or philosophies.
+Differing opinions are welcome, but personal attacks, inflammatory remarks, and the stirring up of controversy are not.
+We are an organization that values diversity, inclusion, and acceptance and we expect the highest standards of behaviour of everyone who is involved with our conference.

 * To discuss and/or pitch personal writing projects only within a professional boundary, not ever excessively selling personal products, projects, or services.